StarpTech/k-andy/README.md

 ## Known issues

 - Sometimes at cluster bootstrapping the Cloud-Controllers reports that some routes couldn't be created.
 This issue was fixed in master but wasn't released yet.
-Restart the cloud-controller and it will recreate them.
+Restart the cloud-controller pod and it will recreate them.

 ## Credits